-Mr. Conrad has been a member of the Board since October 6, 2008.
-He is Managing Director of GAZPROM Marketing and Trading Germania.
-With a strong track record in the European natural gas industry, he was formerly serving in the position as member of the group executive board of Elektrizitäts-Gesellschaft Laufenburg AG ("EGL"), a European energy trading company with its own energy producing assets listed on the Swiss stock exchange (SWX: EGL), where he was responsible for EGL's gas division.
+Mr. Conrad has been a member of the Board since October 2008 and is currently a Senior Advisor at Gazprom Germania GmbH and Managing Director of BosphorusGaz Corporation, Turkey, Istanbul (a 71 per cent.
+Gazprom owned company).
+With a strong track record in the European natural gas industry, he was formerly serving in the position as Managing Director of Gazprom Marketing and Trading GmbH (100 per cent.
+Gazprom owned) and as member of the group executive board of Elektrizitätsgesellschaft Laufenburg AG ("EGL"), a European energy trading company with its own energy producing assets listed on the Swiss stock exchange, where he was responsible for EGL's gas division.
 At the same time, Mr. Conrad was member of the supervisory board of certain of EGL's foreign subsidiaries including the Trans Adriatic Pipeline AG, a joint venture of EGL and StatoilHydro.
-Prior to joining EGL, Mr. Conrad was Head of trading at WINGAS GmbH, Germany, a joint venture of Wintershall and Gazprom.
-He served in various management functions for 10 years in the German Air Force prior to obtaining a Diplomkaufmann focus: Economics and Information Technology, Graduation in Artificial Intelligence, from Georg-August Universität in 1992.
+Prior to joining EGL, Mr. Conrad was Head of Trading at WINGAS GmbH, Germany, a joint venture of Wintershall and Gazprom.
+He served in various management functions for 10 years in the German oil and gas corporationWintershall.
+Mr. Conrad graduated with an Economics degree from Georg-August Universität, Germany, in 1992 focusing on Economics and Information Technology, Graduation in Artificial Intelligence.